-Angelina Jolie’s Tattoo Didn’t Stop Brad Pitt From Seeing Jennifer Aniston
+Angelina Jolie Secret Tattoo Didn’t Stop Brad Pitt From Seeing Jennifer Aniston

 — Daily Mail Celebrity (@DailyMailCeleb) March 13, 2017

-It was February 2016, when nothing bode to the prophecy of the famous couple’s tragic end of marriage.
-The couple visited Siem Reap in Cambodia and caught hold of a Thai monk named Ajarn Noo Kanpai.
+It was February, 2016, when nothing bode to the prophecy of the famous couple’s tragic end of marriage.
+The couple visited Siem Reap in Cambodia and met a Thai monk named Ajarn Noo Kanpai.
 It was this monk who drew a spectacular tattoo on Angelina Jolie’s back.
-The tattoo’s delicate work is indeed remarkable given how one can see inscriptions, animal figures, geometric patterns and what not, gelled into a crafty whole.
-According to some views, this tattoo is nothing like what mainstream tattooists do because it involves a mixture of oriental and millenarian techniques which have nothing to do with how tattooists do their stuff today.
+The tattoo’s delicate work is indeed remarkable, given how one can see inscriptions, animal figures, geometric patterns, and more, gelled into a crafty whole.
+According to some views, this tattoo is nothing like what mainstream tattooists do because it involves a mixture of oriental and millenarian techniques, which have nothing to do with how tattoo artists do their stuff today.

 In 2003, Angelina Jolie met with Ajarn Noo Kanpai for her first Sak Yant: a personalized Ha-Taew by the Ajarn (Master) himself.
 Since then, she has visited the Ajarn two more times, with the third visit this year (2016) when she received three more powerful yantra tattoos!
 See more, visit our website. www.ajannookanpai-eng.com . . . . . @angelinajolieofficial @angelinajolie @angelinajoliebw #angelinajolie #bradpitt #tattoo #tattoos #angelinajolietattoo #inked #inkedgirls #inkedandsexy #thaitattoos #sakyant #yantra #yantratattoo #tattooartist #tattooart #blessed #spirituality #thailand #amazingthailand #kingoftigers